sulaiman001221/hello-world/README.md

 # hello-world
-this is my first repository, just to get things started
+This is my first repository, just to get things started Just adding some info